Ah-miu/Feng/README.md

 ## Features

 - Very expandable.
-If you understand my design, you can reproduce many block games based on existing templates.
+If you understand my design, you can quickly reproduce many block games based on existing templates.
 Of course, this requires certain calculations.
 - I made two types of special effects in it.
   1. Block shattering effects, including random number shattering effects and custom particle shattering effects.
   2. A firework effect that automatically plays when you successfully complete the game.